SFDO-Community-Sprints/summit-events-app-documentation/docs/advanced-features/appointments-options/appointments-options.md

 ![Summit Events Appointment Reg Relate dList](../images/Appoint-RegRec.PNG)

-On the appointment page, the item selected appears in the Description field.
+On the registrants specific appointment page, the item they selected appears in the Description field.
 The appointment type name appears in the Appointment Title field.
 ![Appointment Screen Items](../images/CreateNewAppointmentRegData.PNG)